mitranim/fpx/docs/html/partials/fun.md

 // 6

 // with curry, this would have returned an intermediary function
-// with defer, two calls always reach the original addf(1)(2)
+// with curry1, two calls always reach the original addf(1)(2)
 // NaN
 ```